petternett/NETHINT/README.md

 ...is a passive measurement tool for home network interference detection.
 It uses reliable sources of metrics that can be correlated to create an easily interpreted overview of whether the bottleneck in a connection exists on the local wireless network or not.

 This tool was created as part of a master thesis.
-The report detailing the motivation, development, and features of it can be read in full at [report.pdf](report.pdf).
+The report detailing the motivation, development, and features of it can be read in full in [report.pdf](report.pdf).

 ## Installation